top of page

 4. Select the varieties you want by entering the number of plants (or 6-packs) that you'd like of each.

 5. Submit the order form.
-We'll email or call you with confirmation, and again in the spring when your pickup date is getting close.
+We'll email or call you with confirmation.

 **Detailed information about summer plant varieties can be found below the forms.

-Spring plants include: lettuce, spinach, arugula, parsley, dill, cilantro, broccoli, cabbage, cauliflower, fennel, peas, kale, chard, spring flowers mix
+Spring plants include: lettuce, spinach, parsley, dill, cilantro, cabbage, cauliflower, peas, kale, chard, and a variety of cold-tolerant flowers

 Summer plants include: tomatoes, peppers, cucumbers, squash, zucchini, watermelon, cantaloupe, okra, basil, summer flowers mix